 A multiple peril insurance policy available to owners of private dwellings that covers the dwelling and its contents, as well as personal liability.

 A standard homeowner’s policy will not cover damages caused by flooding.
-You must have flood insurance from an insurer that writes for the National Flood Insurance Program (NFIP).
-If your community participates in NFIPs floodplain management program, you should be eligible to buy the coverage no matter if your flood risk is low, medium, or high.
+You can obtain flood insurance from an insurer that writes for the National Flood Insurance Program (NFIP) or purchase a private policy that meets legal requirements.
+If your community participates in NFIPs floodplain management program, you should be eligible to buy NFIP coverage no matter if your flood risk is low, medium, or high.
 The only people who may have trouble finding flood coverage are residents of “coastal barrier resource system” areas and communities that do not participate in NFIPs plans.
 Flood insurance is also available to renters, condominium owners, and co-op owners.

 What is the difference between the annual percentage rate (APR) and the interest rate?